A Black British Girl’s Travel Perspective of a Global Village…

 This blog serves as a space to contribute diverse perspectives into the blogosphere by sharing my travel experiences, the stories of the amazing people I connect with around the world, general ramblings, ideas, new projects, and my love for culture, music, fashion and food!
 Who knows where this journey will take us…

 Now that you’re here show some love!

 I don’t rely on ad, sponsored ads or even commissions to travel and share stories from the diaspora on my blog.
-My trips and projects are ALL self-funded.
-If you’d like to support my hustle, you can make a contribution in the form of a donation paying securely with PayPal.
+My projects are all self-funded.
+If you’d like to support my hustle, you can make a contribution in the form of a donation by paying securely with PayPal.
 Use this link www.paypal.me/travelmakerkai.
 Sending gratitude in advance!

 You can also show love in others ways by leaving comments on posts, sharing, and subscribing to my platform!